Neilus03/DL-repos-as-txt/README.md

-# full-repos-in-txt
+# DL-repos-as-txt

-**Full Repositories in Text Format** is a collection of full GitHub repositories for deep learning papers, specifically in areas such as computer vision, 3D vision, video processing, and other related topics.
+**Deep Learning Repositories in Text Format** is a collection of full GitHub repositories for deep learning papers, specifically in areas such as computer vision, 3D vision, video processing, and other related topics.
 The repositories are stored in plain `.txt` format for easy integration with large language models (LLMs).
 This setup allows you to query and adapt the code directly, ensuring a smooth experience for extracting information and repurposing the implementations without navigating through messy or complex codebases.

 ### Why This Repository Exists